Stuntlover-TM/wqr/README.md

 # Weird QR
-Some weird "QR" image that's really just binary
+Some weird "QR" image thing
 (You need to have Pillow installed before running this)

 ## Usage

 ### Encoding
+(WQR can encode and decode all UTF-8 characters.)

-Make a file called input.txt and put some text that you want to make into a WQR image, then run the `encode.py` file, it should create a file called `wqr.png`, which will probably be very tiny.
+Make a file called input.txt and put some text that you want to make into a WQR image, then run the `encode.py` file, it should create a file called `wqr.png`, which should be very small in size

 ### Dynamic Mode